 Every Fund Sponsor sends each Participant for whom it holds an account a statement, summarizing the status of his or her Account(s) as of each December 31st.
-Statements are also provided at the end of the calendar quarter following the Participant's severance from employment and following a written request from a Participant directly to the Fund Sponsor.
+Statements are also provided at the end of the calendar quarter, and are available on-demand by contacting the Fund Sponsor directly.